jnarayan81/setu/README.md

 # Introduction

-Severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) is a novel human-infecting strain of Betacoronavirus.
-This pathogen responsible for the ongoing CoronaVirusDisease (CoViD2019) pandemic.
-Rapid advancement and declining costs of high throughput sequencing technologies have allowed the virus to be sequenced globally in many individuals affected.
-While next generation sequencing (NGS) technology offers a robust means of identifying possible pathogens from clinical specimens, easy and user-friendly bioinformatics pipelines are required to achieve a full viral genome sequence and with utmost accuracy.Towards this effort, we have written a detailed pipeline for analyzing and decoding SARS-CoV 2 sequencing data utilizing open source utilities.
-It involves comprehensive sequence subtraction of host- or bacteria-related NGS reads before de novo assembly, resulting in the rapid and correct assembly of metagenomic sequences of viral genomes
+The Severe Acute Respiratory Syndrome Coronavirus 2 (SARS-CoV-2) is a new Betacoronavirus strain that infects humans.
+This disease is the cause of the ongoing CoronaVirusDisease (CoViD2019) epidemic.
+Because of the rapid innovation and decreasing prices of high throughput sequencing technologies, the virus has been sequenced internationally in a large number of people who have been infected.
+While next-generation sequencing (NGS) technology provides a reliable method of identifying potential infections in clinical specimens, simple and user-friendly bioinformatics workflows are necessary to acquire a complete viral genome sequence with the greatest accuracy.
+We have developed a thorough workflow for evaluating and decoding SARS-CoV 2 sequencing data using open source technologies.
+It entails complete sequence elimination of host- or bacteria-related NGS reads prior to de novo assembly, resulting in the quick and accurate assembly of viral genome metagenomic sequences.

 # Flowchart
 Illustrating procedures for assembly of the SARS-CoV-2 genome.